message/iata/PK.md

-Published 04.11.2021
+Published 09.11.2021
-1. Passengers arriving from Costa Rica, Ethiopia, Guatemala, Iran, Iraq, Mexico, Mongolia, Philippines, Slovenia, South Africa, Thailand or Trinidad and Tobago are not allowed to enter.
+1. Until 30 November 2021, passengers arriving from Armenia, Bulgaria, Costa Rica, Iraq, Mexico, Mongolia, Slovenia, Thailand, Trinidad and Tobago or Ukraine are not allowed to enter.
 - This does not apply to nationals of Pakistan.
 2. Passengers must have a COVID-19 vaccination certificate showing that they were fully vaccinated.
 - This does not apply to: